ABOUT IGF 2017

 Flight information: 0900 57 15 00

-You are well on track with Geneva’s three railway stations at the heart of Europe’s rail network.
-The Swiss rail network extends to every corner of Switzerland and France’s high-speed TGV trains travel from Paris to Geneva’s main station in just three hours!
+The Swiss rail network extends to every corner of Switzerland, and France’s high-speed TGV trains travel from Paris to Geneva main station in just three hours.

-TGV connection from and to Paris: TGV Lyria
+TGV connection from and to Paris can be accessed here: TGV Lyria

-Use of public transport throughout Switzerland and other offers: The Swiss Travel Pass gives you unlimited use of all public transport in Switzerland for 3, 4, 8 or 15 consecutive days plus entry to over 480 museums and exhibitions.
-Swiss Travel Pass
+The Swiss Travel Pass gives you unlimited use of all public transport in Switzerland for 3, 4, 8 or 15 consecutive days plus entry to over 480 museums and exhibitions.

 Participants are requested to make their own hotel reservations.
 Hotels in Geneva can be found and booked at Geneva Tourism or on any other hotel-booking website.

 Participants are advised to book hotel accommodation well in advance of the meeting.
 Hotels in Geneva may be fully booked, given the large number of conferences or other events at this time of the year.

-The Geneva Welcome Center provides support in booking accommodation, as well as financial aid to reduce the costs (depending on the profile of the participants, rooms can be 35-110 CHF per night).
+The Geneva Welcome Center provides support in booking accommodation, as well as financial aid to reduce the costs.
 The participants need to fulfil a number of requirements to be able to get financial aid.
 The forms to file a request can be found here.